jaguar-person/code-test/README.md

 ## Time Constraint

-While we understand the time-consuming nature of coding tasks, we kindly request that you limit yourself to a maximum of one to two hours on this task.
+While we understand the time-consuming nature of coding tasks, we kindly request that you limit yourself to a maximum of one to two hours on this task (not including any setup or style research).
 Please do not worry if you can't complete the task within the stipulated time.
 Our primary interest is in assessing your problem-solving approach and your understanding of the Laravel framework and best practices, not necessarily the end product.
 Any notes about your strategies for tackling this task, or your thoughts on potential improvements to the code, are greatly appreciated.

 ## Submitting the Test

 The easiest way for all involved to review this test is via GitHub.
-We request that you Fork this project and then perform the "task" on your fork as a **private repository**.
-Once completed please privide access to your fork to [@albanh](https://github.com/albanh), [@alexbirtwell](https://github.com/alexbirtwell) and [@oddvalue](https://github.com/oddvalue).
+We request that you clone the project or copy to the code to your own **private repository**.
+Once completed please provide access to [@albanh](https://github.com/albanh), [@alexbirtwell](https://github.com/alexbirtwell) and [@oddvalue](https://github.com/oddvalue).
 This can be done under Settings > Collaborators.

 Any notes on your strategy or improvements should be added to the repository in a NOTES.md or replace the content of this readme.